 My two-decade competitive athletic career forced me to.

-Frequency, distance, time, and effort can push the positive stress of running into the danger zone.
-The research I’ve compiled applies primarily to frequent and distance runners.
+Frequency, distance, time, and effort can push the positive stress of short physical bursts (sprints) into chronic degeneration.
+Evidence is mounting,

 Ever see a sprinter and an ultra-marathoner side-by-side?

-Probably not, since they compete in very different events, but I’ll spare you the sight and Googling.
-They tend to look very different and you’d probably think that the sprinter looks healthier.
+Probably not, since they compete in very different events, but I’ll spare you the sight.
+They look very different and the sprinter looks healthier.
 Why?